ccnmtl/django-smoketest/README.md

 `Accept:` headers, responses will be JSON objects with the same information in a more easily parseable form. [again, TBD later]

+QUESTION: I'm thinking about keeping the output simple to parse automatically, but maybe we ought to just stick with unittest's existing output format instead?

 API
 ---